helg23/moodle-mod_review/README.md

 ## About

-Review plugin allows students to rate the course and to write their reviews on it.
+Review plugin allows students to rate the course and to write their reviews of it.

 ## Features
 * user-friendly interface